gonmf/dakilang/README.md

 Since this solution is recursive: a dependency on `fib` will try all solutions by expanding all clauses named `fib`, including itself; this may seem wrong at first.
 The Daki language interpreter, however, knows that the operator clauses can be evaluated before everything else in the clause tail.
 Therefore if the operator clause `gt` fails to unify when it's variables are set, we can abort the whole search subtree.

+### Clause conditions

 Depending on the interpreter to abort the whole search subtree because one of the clauses is falsifiable however still requires the whole clause tail to be expanded.
 In another example we may also not be able to fail to unify immediately.
 The best solution would be to avoid expanding the clause tail in the first place.

-This is best achieved by using what we call **clause conditions**.
+This is best achieved by using what we call _clause conditions_.
 Clause conditions are boolean tests evaluated before a clause is expanded, providing earlier search termination.
 With clause conditions our Fibonnaci program becomes:

 ```
 fib(1, 1).